om-arya/matcha/README.md

 <a id="main-contribution"></a>
 ## 🔍 Main Contribution
 ### 🎧 MATCHA Chart Summarizer
-The MATCHA Chart Summarizer is a Chrome Extension that:
+MATCHA Chart Summarizer is a Chrome Extension that:
 - Allows the user to focus on images, including data visualizations.
 - Provides a command to generate an informative, spoken summary of a chart image using an LLM (Google Gemini).
 - Provides a command for the user to ask natural language questions about the chart via voice input.
 - Converts all outputs to speech for screen reader accessibility.

 MATCHA Chart Summarizer has been tested to work on a multitude of popular websites, including but not limited to Gmail.com, Reddit.com, Instagram.com, Weather.com, and Wikipedia.com.

 <a id="research-goals"></a>